api2cart/ruby-sdk/docs/ProductApi.md

   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
   page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
   brand_ids: '4,5', # String | Retrieves brands specified by brand ids
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
   category_id: '6', # String | Retrieves product brands specified by category id
+  parent_id: '6', # String | Retrieves brands specified by parent id
   store_id: '1', # String | Store Id
   lang_id: '3', # String | Language id
+  find_where: 'name', # String | Entity search that is specified by the comma-separated unique fields
+  find_value: 'Phone', # String | Entity search that is specified by some value
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  parent_id: '6', # String | Retrieves brands specified by parent id
   response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  find_where: 'name', # String | Entity search that is specified by the comma-separated unique fields
-  find_value: 'Phone' # String | Entity search that is specified by some value }
+  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
+}

 begin